 The problem is that most people don’t know what those things might be…otherwise they would have stopped doing them a long time ago.

-A patient came into the clinic last week limping with knee pain and asked: “I’ve had Knee Pain for the past few weeks.
+She came into the clinic limping with knee pain and asked: “I’ve had Knee Pain for the past few weeks.
 I’m not sure what I did, but it just doesn’t seem to be going away.
 I’ve tried taking Ibuprofen, but that didn’t help much.
 Resting seems to help, but only while I’m resting.
 Every time I stand up and start moving again it hurts.
 I went and bought a knee brace to see if that would help, but I can still feel the pain and it gets worse when I take it off.
 What else can I do to get rid of this Knee Pain?”

 I’ve been hearing from a lot of people the past few weeks with complaints of pain that is holding them back from being as active as they’d like to be.
 Knee Pain has been the biggest complaint, but Back Pain and Shoulder Pain aren’t far behind.